godynezz/yassh/README.md

 # yassh - Yet Another Stupid Shell

 yassh is a simple shell created for fun and educational purposes.
-It is not secure and should not be used in production environments.

 ## download